-According to the World Health Organization (WHO) consolidated guidelines on HIV testing services, demand creation to increase HIV testing service uptake and engage those in greatest need of services was introduced as a valuable tool for mitigating stigma, discrimination, and criminalization.
+4Knowledge Utilization Research Center, Tehran University of Medical Sciences, Tehran, Iran creation to increase HIV testing service uptake and engage those in greatest need of services was introduced as a valuable tool for mitigating stigma, discrimination, and criminalization.
 These strategies include activities intended to improve an individual's knowledge, attitudes, motivations, and intentions to test and inform the decision to obtain HIV testing services.
-In this area, peer-led demand creation interventions have been recommended to create the demand for HIV testing.
-Similar to the target group in various aspects of their social identities, Peers can provide support in ways that non-peer professionals are less likely to accomplish.
-In addition, peers who constantly interact with the members of their social network have better access to hard-to-reach populations.12 The peer education model is regarded as an effective approach to raising awareness and also providing better access to HIV/AIDS services for hard-to-reach populations,13,14 reducing HIV infection, as well as improving HIV testing.
-HIV peer interventions have been identified as low-cost15 and costeffective interventions, and it is widely recommended in areas with limited resources.15
+In this area, peer-led demand creation interventions have been recommended to create the demand for HIV testing.2 Similar to the target group in various aspects of their social identities, Peers can provide support in ways that non-peer professionals are less likely to accomplish.
+In addition, peers who constantly interact with the members of their social network have better access to hard-to-reach populations.
+12 The peer education model is regarded as an effective approach to raising awareness and also providing better access to HIV/AIDS services for hard-to-reach populations, 13,14 reducing HIV infection, as well as improving HIV testing.15 HIV peer interventions have been identified as low-cost15 and costeffective16 interventions, and it is widely recommended in areas with limited resources.15